Requirements for Exporting Processed Egg Products

 At the request of the exporter, FSIS will issue FSIS Form PY-200, provided the egg products are amenable to the Egg Products Inspection Act and meet FSIS requirements.

-While FSIS does not permit additional statements on the FSIS Form PY-200 related to egg products, other than those listed in the FSIS Export Library for Egg Products, the following poultry health certification statement may be included on the FSIS Form PY-200 upon the request of the exporter.
+While FSIS does not permit additional statements on the FSIS Form PY-200 related to egg products, other than those listed in the FSIS Export Library for Egg Products, the following poultry health certification statement may be included on certificates from all states, except California, Washington, Minnesota, Missouri or Arkansas on the FSIS Form PY-200 upon the request of the exporter.*

 - "The Animal and Plant Health Inspection Service, U.S. Department of Agriculture, certifies that no cases of lethal avian influenza (fowl plague) and no cases of exotic Newcastle disease have been reported in commercial laying flocks in the State of origin where the shell eggs originated and/or were processed for the 6 months preceding departure of this consignment.
 The shell eggs used to produce the product covered by this certificate originated in (name of state(s))."